pallad-lang/pallad/README.md

       -> Compile
          -> Run
 ```
-+Each code is passed to the lexer, which converts the code's text to a list of tokens (tokenize).
+Code is passed to the lexer, which converts the text to a list of tokens (tokenize).
 Then, tokens are passed to the parser to generate statements and create an AST, which is used by the compiler to transform to a bytecode-like stack (program).
 The program is passed to the VM for execution in order (in Rust).

 ### Syntax
 Pallad uses English keywords (often abbreviated) and standard symbols from other languages.
 Its syntax is similar to Python and GDScript: keywords and declarations define expressions, and indentation separates code blocks.